jamiebeach/Learning-2024/BLOG.md

 # Blog
 ---
+## January-17
+- Got through a couple more units on the AI-102 path.
+- I tried doing the knowledge mining lab without using the setup scripts that they provided.
+Spent a good hour trying to fix something that I didn't do correctly before bailing.
+Clearly they provided setup scripts for a reason.
+- Read the first chapter of Understanding Deep Learning, by Simon J.D.
+Prince.
+Seems like a good book.
+I took a look on ebay and Amazon and since it's a text book, it's quite expensive.
+Glad that the first 21 chapters are available for free.
+I just hate reading on my laptop :/

 ## January-16
 ![deep learning text book](./images/20240116-deeplearning.jpg) I bought Ian Goodfellow's Deep Learning text book in 2019, from ebay, I think.
 I never read it though.
 So tonight I started reading through the first chapter.
 I'm going to try and get through some of it - especially part 1 of the book that goes through the necessary math fundamentals.